-Coaching Accomplishments Zac Spavital is in his sixth season at the University of Houston in 2013.
+Zac Spavital enters his seventh season working with the defensive backs at the University of Houston.

 During the 2010 season, Spavital narrowed his focus to tutoring the safety position and aided a foursome of defenders who accounted for 213 tackles, four interceptions, 3.5 tackles for loss and eight passes broken up.